localstack/docs/content/en/user-guide/aws/elastic-compute-cloud/index.md

 ## Passing additional flags to Docker

 Use the [`EC2_DOCKER_FLAGS`]({{< ref "configuration#ec2" >}}) LocalStack configuration variable to pass additional flags to Docker when starting containerised instances.
+For example, this can be used to start the container in privileged mode with `--privileged`, or use a different CPU platform with `--platform`, etc.
+Note that this affects all instances that are launched in the LocalStack session.

 ## Operations